gellner/knative-servicemesh-vault/README.md

 ## Install HashiCorp Vault
 If an existing HashiCorp Vault isn't available, a demo Vault can be installed onto the cluster using HashiCorp's Helm charts.

-Connect to the OCP cluster using `oc login` and then (edit  `server.route.host` so it reflects the actual cluster's apps URL):
+Connect to the OCP cluster using `oc login` and then (edit  `server.route.host` value so it reflects the actual cluster's \*.apps wildcard URL):
 ```bash
 helm repo add hashicorp https://helm.releases.hashicorp.com
 helm repo update